Blueberry17/advent-of-code-2024/README.md

 1. Maybe day 1 will stay relaxed after all!
 2. It's still too soon to relive 2015 day 19...
 3. Regexes can be so elegant at times.
+4. When iterating over different lines in a grid, use vectors to make it general.